berkesevenler/DiceDominion/README.md

 ## Known issues and limitations

 * The game currently requires two players; no AI opponents are implemented.
-* Some UI/UX elements may need further optimization for mobile devices, and smaller screen sizes than a laptop.
+* Some UI/UX elements may need further optimization for mobile devices, and system notifications.
 * There is currently no timer implemented to avoid a turn being dragged for too long.
 * No login implemented.
 Free to play whenever.
+* Blocks overlap the grid
-* It's not keyboard-friendly.
+* Not keyboard-friendly.
-* ...
+* No sounds